|S E A R C H D V D B e a v e r|

-The scintillating black and white cinematography of Rumble Fish looks absolutely fabulous on Blu-ray from The Masters of Cinema arm of Eureka Entertainment in the UK.
+The scintillating black and white cinematography of Rumble Fish looks gorgeous on Blu-ray from The Masters of Cinema arm of Eureka Entertainment in the UK.
 The 1080P image quality is showcased by brilliant contrast exporting crisp detail and frequent depth.
 What becomes apparent is how effectively this benefits establishing the film's important aura and moods.
-Wow.
+It can look a bit too bright overall but this clarity does advance detail.
 This Blu-ray is wonderfully consistent and clean with only one or two minor speckles noticeable in the entire pristine presentation.
-This dual-layered transfer is a beauty and gets top marks.
+This dual-layered transfer appears to service the film adeptly.

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION